UTS-eResearch/data_directory_cataloger/USAGE.md

     Data Manager: Mike Lake
     Earliest possible disposal date: 2023

-This works so now try the fix on one file by adding the `-i` option to sed:
+This works, so now try the fix on one file by adding the `-i` option to sed:

     $ sed -i -e 's/^Minimum retention period:.*$//' -e '/^$/d' ./ansys/README.yaml